 North Carolina, according to Anderson is recruiting him as an interior lineman.
 See his junior highlights here.

-He said that he grew to like to like North Carolina when he first got on campus and the more visits he took and research he did, he found that they were the school he could thrive on the field and in the class room.
+He said that he grew to like North Carolina when he first got on campus and the more visits he took and research he did, he found that they were the school where he could thrive on the field and in the classroom.

 “It’s definitely a place that will set me up for the rest of my life as far as being a successful man.”

 He wants to help bring a national championship to North Carolina and experience the life of a college football player.
 His hometown of Montgomery, Alabama, has prepared him for that challenge.